DvdGiessen/kwin-toggleterminal/README.md

 any custom shortcut you like.

 (Note: KWin doesn't always correctly detect changes to the configuration.
-If your changes are not applied, run `qdbus org.kde.KWin /KWin reconfigure` or log out and in again to restart KWin.)
+If your changes are not applied, run `qdbus org.kde.KWin /KWin reconfigure`, disable and re-enable the script, or log out and in again to restart KWin.)

 ### Via the command line